 To further protect our intellectual property, we have entered into agreements with certain employees and consultants, which limit access to, and disclosure or use of, our technology.
 There can be no assurance, however, that the steps we have taken to deter misappropriation of our intellectual property or third party development of our technology and/or processes will be adequate, that others will not independently develop similar technologies and/or processes or that secrecy will not be breached.
-In addition, although management believes that our technology does not and will not so infringe or that third parties will not assert infringement claims against us in the future.
+In addition, although management believes that our technology has been independently developed and does not infringe on the proprietary rights of others, there can be no assurance that our technology does not and will not so infringe or that third parties will not assert infringement claims against us in the future.
 Management believes that the steps they have taken to date will provide some degree of protection, however, no assurance can be given that this will be the case.